Why is a 12 volt battery needed in a Toyota Hybrid?

 Once the high voltage battery system is turned on a high voltage to 12 volt converter turns on that produces about 14 volts.
 At this voltage the sealed 12 volt battery charges and will not over charge but it is a slower charge rate than you might be used to.

 Now back to replacement: Lead acid batteries come as car starter batteries built to produce lots of cranking amps (not needed in a hybrid because the high voltage battery pack cranks the engine) and deep discharge batteries that have thicker lead plates produce fewer amps but can be draw down many more times before they fail.
-The deep discharge type is the better choice in a hybrid because battery gets slowly discharged when the car is parked and it is only charged at 14 volts which is a slower rate of charge than you are probably used to.
+The deep discharge type is the better choice in a hybrid because battery gets slowly discharged when the car is parked.
+If is also charged at 14 volts which is a slower rate of charge than you are probably used to.
 Thus you can not drive the car around for 30 minutes and think the battery has be totally recharged.
-Also because it never as to crank the engine the battery can sit in a discharged state and you do not know it.
+Also because it never has to crank the engine the battery can sit in a discharged state and you do not know it.
 Fully discharged it will still start the hybrid.
-The battery can get in this this discharged state by leaving a light on or leave the car parked for a long period of time or just rarely driving the car for more than a few minutes.
+The battery can get in this this discharged state by leaving a light on or leaving the car parked for a long period of time or just rarely driving the car for more than a few minutes.

 We have been selling the Optima deep discharge batteries since 2007 and customers are now starting to come back and replace their batteries after 8 & 10 years.
-I wish I could say the all lat that long.
+I wish I could say they all last that long.
 I can't but many do.
-We sell Optima deep discharge batteries that I fit in the Lexus and other Toyota hybrid.
+We also sell Optima deep discharge batteries that I fit in the Lexus and other Toyota hybrid.
 They are extremely popular with Prius owners.
-The one I have in my 2001 Prius is 8 years old and I leave the dome light on fairly regularly.
+The one I had in my 2001 Prius was 8 years old and I left the dome light on fairly regularly.
 (The car starts but I will notice the fixture is hot.)
 I have a list below of ones that I think will fit (I just need to confirm a few dimension to be sure.)
 If you are in the Los Angeles area you can come by and I will not charge for the battery installation.